bjelline/rails-mdl-form/README.md

 #### Collections

-BootstrapForms also provides helpers that automatically creates the `form_group` and the `radio_button`s or `check_box`es for you:
+MdlForms also provides helpers that automatically creates the `form_group` and the `radio_button`s or `check_box`es for you:

 ```erb